 Posture to Prevent Lower Back Pain

-How should you sit at your desk to minimize the risk for lower back pain?
+In addition to incorporating standing and exercise into our day, we can also take action to adopt health posture practices.
 Sitting can be more challenging to the spine than standing.
-The key is to ensure that you adopt a sitting posture that minimizes stress to the back.
+The key is to ensure that you choose a sitting posture that minimizes stress to the back.
 Here are a few other tips for proper sitting posture:

 - Avoid swayback posture

 - Keep shoulders back and head up (avoid slumping your head forward)

 - Make sure your thighs are parallel to the ground

 - Keep your feet flat on the ground

 - Get up periodically from your desk to walk around (look out of the window or get something to drink,